Verifying Learning-Based Robotic Navigation Systems: Encoding Verification Queries

 \mysubsection{A complete list of constraints, per property}

 Notice that all the properties are encoded as a negation of the expected behavior (see Sec.~\ref{sec:PropertiesAndPolicySelection} for details).
-Therefore a \sat assignment corresponds to a violation of the safety requirements.
+Therefore a \sat assignment corresponds to a violation of the required property.
 We note that the outputs $<y_0, y_1, y_2>$ correspond to the actions $<\forwardOutput, \leftOutput, \rightOutput>$.

 \begin{itemize}

 \item \textbf{\forwardCollision} ($k$=$1$): if the robot is closer than $185$ mm to an obstacle in front, never select the action \forwardOutput.
 If violated, the robot collides in, at most, two steps.